mveitas/loggly-rsyslog/README.md

     }
     ```

 * `node['loggly']['log_dirs']` - A list of directories to monitor (optional).
-The rsyslog.conf template will create an [imfile](http://www.rsyslog.com/doc/imfile.html) block for each file ending in '.log' in that directory.
+The loggly configuration template will create an [imfile](http://www.rsyslog.com/doc/imfile.html) block for each file ending in '.log' in that directory.
 Each logdir in the list is of the format:
     ```
     {
         :directory => "/var/log/directory",